 Danger of Fused Neutrals

 Check to make sure that the neutral conductor does not have a fuse installed inline.
 If the neutral conductor is connected to a fuse that blows, the system will appear to be turned off because electricity will not flow, but the load side of the system will still be energized.
-Someone could accidently come into contact with energized electrical components because they mistakenly think the system is not energized.
+Someone could accidentally come into contact with energized electrical components because they mistakenly think the system is not energized.

 Floating Neutral Bus Bar